-State and federal accountability assessments must be completed in person with a test proctor.
+State and federal accountability assessment must be completed in person with a test proctor.
 Students must also participate in all annual assessments required by WAVA.
-Parents/guardians are required to provide or arrange for transportation to and from designated WAVA testing locations throughout the state.
+Parent/guardians are required to provide or arrange for transportation to and from designated WAVA testing locations throughout the state.
 The performance of WAVA students on the state mandated assessments is an integral part of evaluating the success of the Washington Virtual Academies program and meeting the requirements of Every Student Succeeds Act (ESSA) legislation.
-Information from these assessments provides data on student academic progress and reflects the teamwork of parents, students, and teachers.
+Information from these assessments provides data on student academic progress and reflects teamwork of parents, students, and teachers.

-Any student whose Alternative Learning Experience enrollment is claimed as 0.8 full-time equivalent or higher at any time during the school year is required to participate in all state assessments.
-Changing your enrollment from full-time to part-time does not remove this requirement.
+Any student whose Alternative Learning Experience enrollment is claimed as 0.80 full-time equivalent or higher at any time during the school year is required to participate in all state assessments.
+Changing your enrollment from full-time to part-time does not remove this Alternative Learning Experience requirement.

-Part-time students who are always less than 0.8 FTE receiving home-based instruction (and who have an Intent to Homeschool form currently on file with WAVA and their resident district) under Chapter 28A.200.RCW or who are enrolled in an approved private school under chapter 28A.195.RCS are encouraged, but not required, to participate in the state assessments.
+Part-time students who are always less than 0.80 full-time equivalent receive home-based instruction (and who have an Intent to Homeschool form currently on file with WAVA and their resident district) under Chapter 28A.200.RCW or who are enrolled in an approved private school under Chapter 28A.195.RCS are encouraged, but not required, to participate in the state assessments.